psqli/clock_deviation_utility/README.rst

 - deviation_history.h: ring buffer that stores the last N deviations.
 N is defined by the user.

-- more_than_half.c: stores the sum of all values from a deviation history and, if more than half of the values are out of a predefined range, returns the deviation average.
+- deviation_average.c: stores the sum of all values from a deviation history and, if more than half of the values are out of a predefined range, returns the deviation average.

-- smooth_sync.h: helpers to distribute the deviation correction over time.
+- smooth_correction.h: helpers to distribute the deviation correction over time.